Jieyab89/OSINT-Cheat-sheet/wiki/How to make collection.md

 - Active Collection

-Use of various techniques to search for certain insights or information such as scanning, penetration testing, social engineering and post-exploit.
+Use of various techniques to search for certain insights or information such as scanning, penetration testing, social engineering, human intercation and post-exploit.
 This can be useful for carrying out further, valid and detailed espionage or collecting your data from the source you have hacked

 - Aditional Information